alice-0-kim/testing-tool--explained/Blackfire/README.md

 ### Profiling Part of an HTTP Call
 [PHP SDK](#phpsdk) allows users to focus on the profiling on only part of the code.

-For more information on this section [->](https://blackfire.io/docs/cookbooks/profiling-http)
+For more information on this section, visit [here](https://blackfire.io/docs/cookbooks/profiling-http).

 <hr>